About

 You can add herbs or spices once you remove the paneer from the fire.
 This makes flavoured paneer, ready to add to any dish or eaten as a starter.

 Store it in the fridge.
-It would be good for 3-4 days.
+It is good for 3-4 days.

-You have smooth soft homemade Paneer ready to make any recipes like paneer butter masala, mutter paneer, malai kofta, kadhai paneer, palak paneer, chilli paneer, or paneer tikka recipe or even a dessert.
+You have smooth soft homemade Paneer to make any recipe; like paneer butter masala, mutter paneer, Malai kofta, kadhai paneer, palak paneer, chilli paneer, or paneer tikka recipe or even a dessert.

 Use good quality milk.

-Once the milk curdles and whey separates’ completely then don’t boil it anymore.
-Remove from fire immediately and strain it.
+Once the milk curdles and whey separates’ completely, then don’t boil it anymore.
+Remove from the fire and strain it.

 Do not let the Paneer hang for more than 5 minutes.

-Even when you press the Paneer, do not leave it pressed for long or it would be dry.
+Even when you press the Paneer, do not leave it pressed for long or it will dry.

-The whey can be used to knead dough or added to dal.
+Use the whey to knead dough or add to dal.
 People pay thousands and buy whey powder to build muscles.

 You can also cool it and water your home or garden plants as I do.

-Now that you have learned How to make Paneer or Cottage Cheese at home, share what you have made with it.
+Now that you have learned how to make Paneer or Cottage Cheese at home, please share when you try it.

-I have a couple of recipes with paneer here
+I have a few recipes here with paneer-

 Baked Paneer Biryani or Baked Cottage Cheese Rice